sciris/sciris_paper/paper.md

 With the increasing availability of large volumes of data and computing resources, scientists across multiple fields of research have been able to tackle increasingly complex problems.
-But to harness those resources, using and developing domain-specific software has become ubiquitous activities in scientific projects.
+But to harness those resources, using and developing domain-specific software have become ubiquitous activities in scientific projects.

-Commensurate with the complexity of problems, these software-related activities have also become increasingly complex, creating a steep learning curve, especially for scientists without extensive computer programming literacy.
+Commensurate with the complexity of problems, these software-related activities have also become increasingly complex, creating a steep learning curve, especially for scientists without extensive computer programming literacy [@burden-codereview].

 <!-- NOTE: maybe emphasise the fact that at least in research/academic environments the proportion of
 single developer projects is probably the most common scenario, thus Sciris reduces a lot of development overhead for individuals and/or small teams.
 There's also an inclination to reinvent the wheel, but that's a behavioural issue.